arcanemachine/phoenix-quiz-game/README.md

 When generating a dotenv file, the generator script will detect your CPU architecture (`x86_64` or `aarch64`) so you automatically pull the proper image when using the deployment scripts in `./support/scripts/`.

+Note to self: Use this command to build an `aarch64` image: `docker build -t arcanemachine/phoenix-quiz-game:aarch64 .`

 ###### Running a Basic Phoenix Container

 **Using a Locally-Built Image**